yanlynnnnn/tp/docs/UserGuide.md

 Example :

-Let's say you have many clients in your client list and wish to find more information on the client named John. <br>
+Let's say you have many clients in your client list and wish to find more information on the client named David. <br>
 You can follow the steps below to get a list of clients named John

 Steps :
-1. Type `findcli n/John` in the _Command Box_.
+1. Type `findcli n/David` in the _Command Box_.
 2. Press `Enter` to execute.

 Outcome :